JORO-NIMO/Metrics_Analytics/README(1).md

 ## License

-This project was developed for academic purposes at the University — SENG 421 Software Quality Assurance.
+This project was developed for academic purposes at the Mbarara  University  Of Science and Technology